shwezhu/shwezhu.github.io/content/post/golang/basics/006-methods-interfaces.md

 title: Golang Methods与Interface结合实现多态
 date: 2023-05-14 01:10:32
 categories:
- - Golang
+ - golang
- - Basics
+ - basics
 tags:
- - Golang
+ - golang
 ---

 Go does not have classes, however, **you can define methods on types**.
 A method is a function with a special *receiver* argument.